brucehow/minion/README.md

 ### **Teamfight Tacticians**
 Teamfight Tacticians is another weekly event run by UWALC.
 It involves several 8-man in-house games featuring Riot's new game Teamfight Tactics.
 Minion is responsible for drafting players into teams of 8.

+Due to the nature of the game (requires 8 players), it is not always possible for all players to be drafted into a team.
+The drafting algorithm takes into account players who miss out on games and will prioritise them for the next lobby.